aaronshaver/unique-username-finder/README.md

 # unique-username-finder

-Creates random usernames, checks against Google for zero results returned
+Creates random usernames, checks against Google for zero results returned to filter out ones in use

 ## Usage